 Remember: control is not equal to blocking!
 At least not always.

 Develop your team

-Instead – map skills you need and what is missing.
-Do it bottom up with your team!
+Instead – map the skills you need and what is missing.
+Do it bottom-up with your team!

 In the end, a bit of my technical advice.
 This is your new policy paradigm – expect a breach may happen.
 You need to minimize its risk and assess the damage.
-Identify critical assets for your IT security, potential targets, and deploy the plan to protect it.
+Identify the critical assets for your IT security, potential targets, and deploy a plan to protect them.

-To minimize risk of unauthorized access in Predica we have taken some steps:
+To minimize the risk of unauthorized access at Predica, we have taken some steps:

 - We have deployed Privilege Identity Management to protect our administrative users.
-Now access granted for administrative user will not get unnoticed, and we have full logging of these activities
+Now access granted for an administrative user will not go unnoticed, and we have a full log of these activities

-- We are using Identity Protection to mitigate risks for our users and take actions on it.
+- We are using Identity Protection to mitigate risks for our users and take actions on them.
 Our consultants do travel a lot.
-And we need it to get informed to protect them.
+And we need to stay informed to protect them.

-Giving these ideas a shot may not stop bad guys from trying to enter your network – it will not instantly improve your IT security metrics.
-But it will let you adapt and be a part of change -in the long run making live for bad guys a bit harder.
+Giving these ideas a shot may not stop the bad guys from trying to enter your network – it will not instantly improve your IT security metrics.
+But it will let you adapt and be a part of change – in the long run, making life for the bad guys a bit harder.

-If you have any questions, reflections or want to share a similar case study — the comment space below is aaaaall yours.
-(I’m telling you… you don’t even suspect how many people you’ll end up helping by simply typing your keys.)
+If you have any questions, reflections or want to share a similar case study – the comment space below is aaaaall yours.
+(I’m telling you… you don’t even suspect how many people you’ll end up helping by simply typing!)